kamui/retriable/README.md

 ```

 That is deliberate.
 A published config is shared by every thread reading it, so an
-in-place write is a data race that used to corrupt other threads' retry behaviour
+in-place write is a data race that used to corrupt other threads' retry behavior
 silently. `Retriable.config` remains fine to **read**.

 Two more details: